6 Best Ultra-Bright Camera Monitors For Filming In The Sun (2023)

 3. SWIT CM-S75C 7 inch 3000nit HDR LCD

-The SWIT CM-S75C is one of the brightest on-camera monitors available on the market today.
+The SWIT CM-S75C is one of the brightest on-camera monitors available today.

-If you’re not familiar with SWIT, I can tell you they’re a Chinese manufacturer that makes affordable but high-quality products for video- and film production.
+If you’re unfamiliar with SWIT, I can tell you they’re a Chinese manufacturer that makes affordable but high-quality video and film-production products.

-I know for a fact, that their inexpensive LED-lights and batteries (V-mount and Gold Mount) have found their way into big productions.
+Their inexpensive LED lights and batteries (V-mount and Gold Mount) have found their way into big productions.

 And the CM-S75C on-camera monitor is no different.
-The 7″ monitor packs a bunch-of-features for a fraction of the price, you’d normally have to pay it.
+The 7″ monitor packs many features for a fraction of the price you’d typically pay.

 The 3000nits make the screen visible even under the harsh midday sun.
 It has a resolution of 1920×1200 and will accept 4K signals (up to 4K30p).

-The 1200:1 contrast ratio makes the blacks ok, despite the high-brightness (a common problem with monitors that has nits above 2000).
-Also, it has the ability to show PQ and HLG.
+The 1200:1 contrast ratio makes the blacks okay despite the high brightness (a common problem with monitors that have nits above 2000).
+Also, it can show PQ and HLG.

-Color accuracy and color reproduction on the SWIT CM-S75C is one of the best out there and on par with the best Atomos recorders.
+Color accuracy and color reproduction on the SWIT CM-S75C are among the best and on par with the best Atomos recorders.

-The SWIT CM-S75C comes with all the professional tools you need for setting correct exposure, skin tones, and focus.
+The SWIT CM-S75C has all the professional tools you need to set correct exposure, skin tones, and focus.

 You can also monitor de-squeezed anamorphic footage.

-You also have the ability to load your own 3D-LUT via the in-built SD-card slot when you’re monitoring flat profiles like S-log, V-log, C-log, RedLog, BMD, etc. And it comes with 30 build-in LOG to Rec709 LUTs.
+You can also load your 3D-LUT via the in-built SD-card slot when monitoring flat profiles like S-log, V-log, C-log, RedLog, BMD, etc. And it comes with 30 built-in LOG to Rec709 LUTs.

 The SWIT CM-S75C comes with HDMI ports, but you can also get the SWIT CM-S75F if you need SDI.
 But then we’re talking a different price tag as well.

-You also get a 3.5mm headphone output and a in-built speaker.
+You also get a 3.5mm headphone output and an in-built speaker.

 There’s a good reason why we chose this as the ‘Editors Choice’.